varona/nn_decoder/README.md

   <img src="hexagonal_lattice_4.png" width="500">
 </p>

 The neural networks are trained to predict which logical error was produced by a simple decoder.
 Therefore the decoding process is turned into a classification task with 16 categories.
-Given the error syndrome, i.e., the 0 or 1 state of each vertex and plaquette in the lattice, the model has to predict the category.
+Given the error syndrome, i.e., the 0 or 1 state of each vertex and plaquette in the lattice, the model has to predict the logical error.

 ## How to train a model